All Collections

 The 2023-2024 year will be divided into two halves (“Seasons”).

-• Each season will consist of three phases
+• Each season will consist of four phases

 • The schedule can be found on the PlayVS website.

-Play Versus, Inc. has established these Rules for the competitive play of esports in order to unify and standardize the rules used in esports competitive play.
+Play Versus, Inc. has established these Rules for the competitive play of esports to unify and standardize the rules used in esports competitive play.

 These Rules are designed solely to ensure the integrity of the system established by PlayVS for the organized play of esports and a competitive balance among the teams that play at the youth level.
 Standardized rules benefit all parties who are involved in esports, including the teams, players, and adult sponsors.
 Additionally, the field of esports competitions is still relatively new and changing rapidly.
 Thus, these Official Rules will evolve in real-time to keep pace with those changes.